 Under certain circumstances and for some courses, an ESSP student may be allowed to take School of Law courses.
 Students must first obtain instructor permission to take a law course as a non-law student.
-Note the School of Law operates on a semester schedule and offers semester credits, which must be converted to quarter credits.
+Note that the School of Law operates on a semester schedule and offers semester credits, which must be converted to quarter credits.

 Graduate-level Law School courses are open only to undergraduate seniors and graduate students.
 Students must have earned a minimum 3.0 GPA for three terms prior to registration.
-The Law School also has an undergraduate program called Legal Studies that offers undergraduate-only courses.

 The Law School's fall semester runs mid-August through mid-December and the spring semester mid-January through mid-May.
 To take a course, you must first get instructor permission to take a law course as a non-law student.
 Certain courses are not available to non-law students, and some courses are difficult to get into.
 (Seats must be available.
 JD students have priority.)
 Students must submit a completed Non-Law Student Request to Enroll in Graduate-Level Law Course form to the Law Registrar's Office.
 The form requires signatures from you, your major advisor, and the law professor teaching the class you want to take.
 Bring the completed form to the Law Registrar's Office for processing.
 The Law Registrar's Office is located in Room 215 of the Knight Law Center.
 You can call the Law Registrar at (541) 346-1562 if you have any questions.
-Please confirm with the ENVS Graduate Programs Coordinator for major approval before registering.
+Please confirm with the ENVS Graduate Support Team for major approval before registering.
 Credit will be received in term hours (3 semester credits= 4.5 quarter credits).
 You will lose the half credit.
 You will need to confirm the change of title when you are registered for the class, which will automatically be called Law for Non-Law.